-It has been officially spring for about a month now.
-Our days are longer, the sun is warmer, and the earth is awakening around us.
+As spring approaches, our days are getting longer, the sun is getting warmer, and the earth is awakening around us.
 With the arousal of nature, you would expect that we too would gain an energy kick after leaving our semi-hibernative states during the winter period.
 But instead, many of us find ourselves tossing and turning in bed each night, resulting in endless lethargia.

 This is normal!
 It takes time for our bodies to adjust to sleep-wake cycles to match the changing season, especially with the man-made practice of daylight saving.
 The exposure to more daylight can encourage us to take on more each day, and discourage our bodies to wind down and rest.
 We certainly appreciate the additional evening sunlight, but the shift in routine can be rather jarring.